asyncedd/dots.nvim/README.md

 > Here's some DISCLAIMERS!

-- If you're using Neovide, it's a good idea to open it with `--maximized` or you're not really going to have a good experience.

-- Speaking of Neovide, don't `dd`.
-I don't know why, but just don't. (btw, if you do just `pkill` it and open `neovide` without opening a file.)

-- Also, if you're on Neovim nightly, please build Neovide from source.
-You'll be stuck on some black screen.

-- If you're planning on using Astro and some markdown LSP, you have to have `npm` installed and added to your PATH.
-Just use a package manager.
-If you're not going to use them, please comment them out in `lua/plugins/configs/lsp/mason.lua` and `lua/plugins/configs/lps/config.lua`.

 - If want to exit Neovim, just plug out your computer (or for laptop users...
   >:) You don't want to).
 I meant, that'll never work.